dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 ### NPM Init

 First things first.
 As our goal is to create and publish a NPM package, we need to initialize our project as one.
-Luckily, the process is straightforward.
-NPM, through its CLI (Command Line Interface tool), provides two great ways to configure a project as a NPM package.
+Luckily, this process is straightforward.
+NPM, through its CLI (Command Line Interface), provides two great ways to configure a project as a NPM package.
 The first one, triggered by `npm init`, will ask a bunch of questions and produce the `package.json` file for us.
 The second one, triggered by `npm init -y`, will not ask any question and produce the `package.json` file with default values.

 We will stick with the second option, `npm init -y`, to get our file as fast as possible.
 Then, we will edit the `package.json` content manually to look like this: